-The woods of Hitachi's Central Research Laboratory, preserving the natural environment of the Musashino area in Tokyo
+Hitachi's Central Research Laboratory, pre environment of the Musashino area in Tokyo erving the natu

 Our Ongoing CSR Activities:

 ENVIRONMENT

 To achieve a more sustainable society, Hitachi has identified the environment as an important management focus and is working to reduce the environmental burden of its business operations.
 Global warming prevention, resource conservation, and ecosystems preservation are the three pillars of our vision.